EMVrace/EMVrace.github.io/README.md

 There exist other (practical) works out there that implement relay as well as other other NFC-related attacks on contactless payment systems.
 Some of them are:

+* [NFCGate](https://github.com/nfcgate): an Android app meant to capture, analyze, or modify NFC traffic.
+A usage of the app will be presented at [WOOT'20](https://www.usenix.org/conference/woot20/presentation/klee).
+The app requires root privileges and [Xposed](https://repo.xposed.info/) framework.
-* [First contact](https://i.blackhat.com/eu-19/Wednesday/eu-19-Galloway-First-Contact-Vulnerabilities-In-Contactless-Payments-wp.pdf): Galloway and Yunusov presented at [Black Hat Europe 2019](https://www.blackhat.com/eu-19/) a PIN bypass on Visa cards very similar to ours.
-The main difference between their attack and ours is that their attack requires also a modification of a terminal-source data object (called the Transaction Qualifiers) before delivering it to the card.
+* [First contact](https://i.blackhat.com/eu-19/Wednesday/eu-19-Galloway-First-Contact-Vulnerabilities-In-Contactless-Payments-wp.pdf): presented at [Black Hat Europe 2019](https://www.blackhat.com/eu-19/), implements a PIN bypass on Visa cards very similar to ours.
+The main difference between their attack and ours is that their attack requires also a modification of a terminal-source data object (called the Terminal Transaction Qualifiers) before delivering it to the card.

-* [NFCGate](https://github.com/nfcgate): implements relay, clone cards, and more.
-It requires root privileges and [Xposed](https://repo.xposed.info/) framework in at least one of the devices.
+* [Man-in-the-NFC](https://www.slideshare.net/codeblue_jp/man-in-the-nfc-by-haoqi-shan-and-qing-yang): presented at [Defcon 25](https://www.defcon.org/html/defcon-25/dc-25-index.html), implements a relay attack that uses two Software Defined Radio (SDR) boards.
 * [EMVemulator](https://github.com/MatusKysel/EMVemulator): implements [Roland and Langer's attack](https://www.usenix.org/conference/woot13/workshop-program/presentation/roland) which combines pre-play and downgrade.
+* [NFC Hacking: the easy way](https://www.xinmeow.com/wp-content/uploads/2018/01/DEFCON-20-Lee-NFC-Hacking.pdf): presented at [Defcon 20](https://www.defcon.org/html/defcon-20/dc-20-index.html), uses [NFCProxy](https://sourceforge.net/p/nfcproxy/wiki/Home/) to implement relay using Android phones.

 ## Acknowledgments

 Parts of the code of our app were inspired by the apps listed above as well as [EMV-Card ROCA-Keytest](https://github.com/johnzweng/android-emv-key-test) (useful for the PKI stuff) and [SwipeYours](https://github.com/dimalinux/SwipeYours) (useful for the APDU stuff), so we thank their authors.
-We also thank [EFT Lab](https://www.eftlab.com/knowledge-base/145-emv-nfc-tags/) for making the EMV tags and their description available.
+We also thank [EFT Lab](https://www.eftlab.com/knowledge-base/145-emv-nfc-tags/) for making EMV's TLV tags and description available.

 ## About us